 As you saw in the video above, writer/director Arnon Shorr walked us through the "how" and the "why" related to scheduling with a stripboard.

-Here's an up-to-date tutorial series on the latest version of StudioBinder.
+Below is an up-to-date tutorial series on the latest version of StudioBinder.

-Building a Shooting Schedule
+Building a Professional Shooting Schedule

-How to make a new shooting schedule
+Making a film shooting schedule

-1. Import or Sync Your Script
+1. Import or sync your script

 The first step when creating a schedule is to import your script.
 StudioBinder is compatible with all major screenwriting program files.
 Of course, if you've written your script with StudioBinder's screenwriting software, all you need to do is "sync" it to the project.